 Internal Medicine Residency Training Program - Clinical Training

-There are seven inpatient services that residents rotate on at Cedars-Sinai Medical Center:
+There are five inpatient services that residents will rotate on at Cedars-Sinai Medical Center:

 - General medicine wards